cangle007/gradion-backend/README.md

 **Option B - let the shell extract it automatically (requires `jq`):**

 > Seed accounts must exist first.
-Run `docker compose exec app npm run seed`, or replace the emails below with the account you signed up with.
+Run `docker compose exec app npx knex seed:run`, or replace the emails below with the account you signed up with.

 ```bash
 # Regular user token